 Artichokes and cardoons are perennial plants from zone 5 and up.
-They are cold hardy down to 25F (-4C).
+They are cold-hardy down to 25F (-4C).
 However, they do not appreciate high temperatures either.
-For central Texas gardeners, the plants will lose their vigor as soon as the heat settles.
-Not to worry though, they will send new shoots in the fall.
+The plants will lose their vigor for central Texas gardeners as soon as the heat settles, but they will send new shoots in the fall.

 Growing artichokes and cardoons from seeds and rhizomes

 Artichokes and cardoons can grow easily from seed.
 However, they need about 60 days for the seedling to be ready for transplanting.
-To plant in October, you should start the seeds in mid-summer around August or even July.
+To plant in October, you should start the seeds mid-summer, July through August.
 And then, you will have to wait a year or two to get a vigorous plant.

 Where to get artichoke and cardoon seeds or transplants?

 You can find artichoke and cardoon seeds at online seed sellers, such as Baker Creek, Johnny’s, and others.
-If you are looking for transplants, your best bet is local nurseries in the fall or spring seasons.
+However, if you are looking for transplants, your best bet is local nurseries in the fall or spring seasons.

 How to plant artichokes and cardoons?

 Artichokes and cardoons are stalky leafy greens, so they need a lot of light to produce energy through photosynthesis.
-They need six to eight hours of direct sunlight anything less will stunt their growth and decrease production.
+Therefore, they need six to eight hours of direct sunlight anything less will stunt their growth and decrease production.

 You need to plant artichokes and cardoons in rich and well-draining soil.
 If you have clay or sandy soil, amend it with a lot of compost to rectify it.

 As mentioned above, artichokes and cardoons are natives of the Mediterranean region.
-They can withstand a short period of drought, but they will need some water at some point.
-Their taproot system can reach deep in the soil seeking water.
+They can withstand a short drought, but they will need some water at some point.

-For home gardeners, it is important to feed you artichoke and cardoon plants.
+For home gardeners, it is essential to feed you artichoke and cardoon plants.
 Fertilize with high Nitrogen ( first number) at the beginning stages of growth to promote leafy growth.
-Apply it every week to two weeks.
+Apply it every week or every two weeks.
 To promote artichokes blooms, follow up with a high Phosphorus (middle number) fertilizer every two weeks once the plant is vigorous.

 How to care for artichokes and cardoons?

 Artichokes and cardoon plants are easy to care for if you provide the right growing conditions.
-Once the plant stops production and starts going dormant, trim it back to the ground.
+Prune it back to the ground once the plant stops production and starts going dormant.
 Cover the base with mulch to protect it from the harsh sun and heat.
-You can also leave the flowers on for the birds.

 When to harvest artichokes and cardoons?

-The edible part of the artichoke is the inner heart of the flower.
-The bud should be firm at harvest.
-If it starts opening up, it will be too late to harvest as there will be nothing left for you to eat.
-Use a sharp knife and make a swift cut at the base of the bud.
-You may get some of the stem, which you would peel before consumption.
-You can also eat use artichoke leaves just like you would cardoons.
+The edible part of the artichoke is the flower’s inner heart and the petal’s base.
+At harvest time, the bud should be firm and close.
+Use a sharp knife and make a swift cut at the bottom of the bud.
+You may also get some of the stem, but you must peel it before eating.

-Use a sharp serrated knife to cut at the base of the leaf or the bundle.
-You will have to remove the leaf blade as the edible part is only the midrib.
-Clean it by removing the strings from the ragged side and maybe peel the inner side.
+Use a sharp serrated knife to cut the leaf or the bundle at the base.
+Then remove the leaf blade, leaving only the mid-rib, and pull any fibrous strings from the ragged side.

-It is recommended to blanch or parboil cardoons before adding them to your recipe.
-This will reduce its bitterness.
+It is crucial to blanch or parboil cardoons before adding them to any recipe to reduce bitterness.

 You can propagate your artichoke and cardoon plants every two years.
-Wait until the new pups start showing up to locate your new plants.
-Use a sharpshooter to make a clean cut at the base.
-Lift the rhizome carefully from the ground.
+Wait until the new pups start showing to locate your new plants, use a sharpshooter to make a clean cut at the base, then lift the rhizome carefully from the ground.

 Plant the freshly cut rhizome immediately and water right away.
 If you are not ready to plant it, place it in a bucket with some water.